Approximation of boundary element matrices using GPGPUs and nested cross approximation: Introduction

+We use the popular Sauter-Schwab quadrature technique \cite{SCWE92a,SA92,ERSA98,SASC11}, since it relies mostly on arithmetic operations (addition, subtraction, multiplication, reciprocal square root) that modern GPGPUs can handle very efficiently.
+Another advantage of this quadrature technique is that each integral only requires a small amount of data, essentially only the coordinates of the vertices of two triangles, so there is a good chance that the memory bandwidth will not limit the performance of the central quadrature loop.

-Certain quadrature rules \cite{ERSA98,SASC11} sort integrals into one of a small number of categories and then perform identical operations with each member of these categories.
-Heterogeneous systems are a good match for these rules: the main processor classifies the integrals according to the categories and sorts them into work packages for the GPGPUs.
-These packages are ideally suited for vector processors, therefore they are sent to the GPGPUs that evaluate the quadrature rule for each integral.
+The Sauter-Schwab method distinguishes four cases: two triangles can be identical, they can share a common edge or a common vertex, or they can be completely disjoint.
+For each of these four cases, a number of quadrature points and weights are defined, with the ``highly singular'' first two cases requiring significantly more points than the last two cases.
+Heterogeneous systems are a good match for these rules: the main processor classifies the integrals according to the four categories and sorts them into work packages for the GPGPUs.
+Since all elements of a work package correspond to \emph{exactly} the same quadrature rule, they are ideally suited for vector processors, and get sent to GPGPUs.
 Once all integrals in a work package have been handled, the results are returned to the main processor to be added to the final stiffness matrix.
 Even with comparably inexpensive mainstream GPGPUs, this approach can drastically reduce the runtime for singular and near-singular integrals.

-Taking advantage of the recently developed Green cross approximation (GCA) method \cite{BOGO12,BOCH14}, we can use a very similar approach to also construct an efficient $\mathcal{H}^2$-matrix approximation of the remainder of the matrix.